 The transfer of hazardous waste subject to Subpart CC between two tanks, between a tank and a surface impoundment, or between two surface impoundments, must be conducted using continuous hard piping or another closed system that does not allow exposure of the hazardous waste to the atmosphere.
 A drain system that meets requirements of Part 63, Subpart RR - National Emission Standards for Individual Drain Systems is considered to be a closed system (§§265.1085(j) and 265.1086(e)).

-- Question 12.1 Must waste transfer operations that are being conducted in accordance with Subpart CC be connected to a control device? - Answer 12.1 Although the transfer of waste between some units subject to Subpart CC must meet certain requirements, as specified in the regulations, emissions from waste transfer operations need not be vented through a closed-vent system to a control device.
+Questions and Answers Question 12.1 Must waste transfer operations that are being conducted in accordance with Subpart CC be connected to a control device?

+Answer 12.1 Although the transfer of waste between some units subject to Subpart CC must meet certain requirements, as specified in the regulations, emissions from waste transfer operations need not be vented through a closed-vent system to a control device.
 However, one control option for an individual drain system is venting through a closed-vent system to a control device.

-Question 12.2 What are the requirements for the transfer of waste from a satellite accumulation unit to a tank regulated under Subpart CC?
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 50 Question 12.2 What are the requirements for the transfer of waste from a satellite accumulation unit to a tank regulated under Subpart CC?

-Answer 12.2 The transfer of hazardous waste from a satellite accumulation unit to a Subpart CC tank is not subject to any waste transfer requirements.
-The transfer of hazardous waste between a unit exempt from Subpart CC and a tank, or surface impoundment, is not subject to regulation.
-The transfer of waste from a satellite accumulation area into a Level 2 or Level 3 container, however, must be conducted in a manner that minimizes exposure of the waste to the atmosphere (§§265.1087(d)(2) and (e)(6)).
+Answer 12.2 The transfer of hazardous waste from a satellite accumulation unit to a Subpart CC tank is not subject to any waste transfer requirements, but is subject to Subpart BB Equipment Leak Standards between the exempt unit and a Subpart CC tank, or surface impoundment.
+The transfer of waste from a satellite accumulation area into a Level 2 or Level 3 container, however, must be conducted in a manner that minimizes exposure of the waste to the atmosphere ($\S\S265.1087(d)(2)$ and (e)(6)).